 Ex: Elizabeth Bennet, the heroine of Jane Austen's novel Pride and Prejudice, still appeals to modern readers because she is a strong female lead, which is characterized through her resistance to societal expectations for a single woman in the 18th century.

 Ex: The development of radar technology during World War II was integral to the ultimate victory of the Allied Forces, as it newly allowed them to detect incoming aircraft and direct anti-air defenses, as well as attack targets at night and during inclement weather.

-On the 2nd floor of the library, you'll find our Reference Collection.
+On the 2nd floor of the library, in the blue moveable stacks, you'll find our Reference Collection.
 Reference sources (encyclopedias, dictionaries, atlases, statistical reports) provide short articles or entries of general information on a subject.
 They are a great place to start if you are not very familiar with your topic and need a general overview - they can also give you ideas of how to explore more, by explaining key concepts and questions in the field and listing sources for further reading.
 You can search for reference materials in the library catalog online or you can also use our online reference databases, such as Gale Virtual Reference Library, Sage Knowledge, and Oxford Reference Online.